nicksnyder/Alpha/README.md

 # Alpha

+Alpha is an objective-c dynamic framework that exposes a public API.

-When creating an objective-c library, remember to:
+## Guidelines for creating an objective-c dynamic framework

 - [ ] Mark public headers as public in the target.